 WE ARE ZOO CO

-Since winning the Les Enfants Terribles Award 2014 with our debut production The Hive, we have developed a reputation for bringing 'explosive visual imagination' to our work, including in our outdoor production 'Monotone Man' commissioned by Lyric Hammersmith, Imagine Watford, GDIF and Latitude.
+Since winning the Les Enfants Terribles Award 2014 with our debut production The Hive, we have developed a reputation for bringing 'explosive visual imagination' to our work, including in our outdoor production 'Monotone Man' commissioned by Lyric Hammersmith, Imagine Watford, Greenwich and Docklands International Festival and Latitude.

-The Zoo Co ensemble have come together through non-traditional, alternative training routes, representing a new generation of theatre makers who are finding their voice in the industry via practical training and hands-on experience.
+The Zoo Co company have come together through non-traditional, alternative training routes, representing a new generation of theatre makers who are finding their voice in the industry via practical training and hands-on experience.

-The company are very proud to be mentored by Lee Simpson, Co-Artistic Director of the critically acclaimed company 'Improbable', Les Enfants Terribles, who supported our show in Edinburgh 2014 and offer continued advice and mentorship, Kath Burlinson, founder of the Authentic Artist Collective and Chris Grady.
+The company are very proud to be mentored by Lee Simpson, Co-Artistic Director of the critically acclaimed company Improbable, Les Enfants Terribles, Kath Burlinson, founder of the Authentic Artist Collective and Chris Grady.

 Why the name?